kula/restic-system-backups/backup-server/README.md

   server being backed up and you must configure any firewalls to allow traffic from the client to reach this port on the server.
 * `new-restic-server -H aserver.example.com -p <portno>`
+* Edit `/backups/systems/aserver.examnple.com/conf/replica_sync` as necessary
-* `ln -s /backups/systems/aserver.example.com/conf/runsvs/minio /backups/systems/conf/runit/aserver.example.com-minio`
+* `ln -s /backups/systems/aserver.example.com/conf/runsvdir /backups/systems/conf/runit/aserver.example.com`

 On the client server you can now back up to this newly running minio server on the port selected above, using the credentials in